Orlando Fishing Charter Frequently Asked Questions

 Can we bring alcohol?

 Small amounts of alcohol are allowed.
 No drug use will be tolerated.
 Drinking until intoxicated and standing on the deck of the boat is dangerous and will cause the charter to be terminated immediately.
-Fortunately, clients are usually to busy looking for and casting at fish to drink to excess.
+Fortunately, clients are usually too busy looking for and casting at fish to drink to excess.
 A cold beer or three is a welcome treat, however, after landing a big fish.

 Do you take kids fishing?

 Definitely!
 I have had experience taking lots of kids as young as 4 on their first saltwater fishing trip.
-Having grandkids of my own, I understand how to interact with children and keep the trip fun, action packed, and interesting. in addition to catching lots of fish on properly sized tackle, we also see dolphins, manatee, and other wildlife.
-All the kids trips are done in waters that are close to shore and well protected from the wind. no big waves or long boat rides.
+Having grandkids of my own, I understand how to interact with children and keep the trip fun, action packed, and interesting.
+In addition to catching lots of fish on properly sized tackle, we also see dolphins, manatee, and other wildlife.
+All the kids trips are done in waters that are close to shore and well protected from the wind.
+No big waves or long boat rides.
 See my TripAdvisor page for reviews from other parents.

 What do I need to bring?